-To ensure this happened I removed the draws from the chest placed them together face down on the map wrapping paper and drew around them.
+To ensure this happened, I removed the draws from the chest, placed them together face down on the map wrapping paper and drew around them.

-Make sure you stick your map the right way up, it’s so easy not too!
-I wait a minute till the glue is a little tacky before sticking the map to the drawer.
+Make sure you stick your map the right way up; it’s so easy not to!
+Before sticking the map to the drawer, I wait a minute till the glue is a little tacky.
 Continue until all the drawers are finished.

-Adding the leather pulls to your IKEA Moppe
+Adding the leather pulls to your IKEA Moppe.

 These were then attached to the front of each drawer with a hammer and an upholstery pin.